luxms/greenplum-fdw/README.md

  Same code, different isolation level
 ==============================

-This is the same code, as the postgres_fdw.
+This is the same code as the postgres_fdw.
 The only changes are:

  * postgres_fdw renamed to greenplum_fdw where reasonable
  * isolation level for remote transactions set to `SERIALIZABLE`